John H. Sununu: Personal life

-Sununu is married to the former Nancy Hayes, and they have eight children, including former U.S. Senator John E. Sununu and Chris Sununu, formerly a member of the New Hampshire Executive Council and currently the Governor of New Hampshire.
-In recent years, he moved from Salem, New Hampshire to Hampton Falls, New Hampshire to be closer to relatives.
+Sununu was married to the former Nancy Hayes, with whom he had eight children, including former U.S. senator John E. Sununu and former governor of New Hampshire Chris Sununu.
+In recent years, he moved from Salem, New Hampshire, to Hampton Falls, New Hampshire, to be closer to relatives.
 He and his wife were subsequently elected as the town's honorary hog reeves and poundkeepers.
 The title is usually given to an unsuspecting newcomer each year.

 Sununu's daughter Cathy is the president of the Portsmouth Museum of Art in Portsmouth, New Hampshire.

 Sununu is a fluent Spanish speaker.

+On September 7, 2024, Nancy Sununu died following a long battle with Alzheimer's disease.

 In popular culture

 In the 1991 police comedy film The Naked Gun 2½: The Smell of Fear, Sununu is played by Peter Van Norden.

 In January 1995, John Sununu made a cameo appearance on the first episode of the Delta Burke CBS sitcom, Women of the House, titled "Miss Sugarbaker Goes to Washington".
 In the episode, Suzanne Sugarbaker is a guest on the CNN political program, Crossfire.
 Michael Kinsley also appears.

 In the 1996 film Mystery Science Theater 3000: The Movie, a clip (from This Island Earth) of a jet plane prompts Tom Servo to quip, "John Sununu goes for a haircut."
 The joke was a recurring one on the original series, as well.
+It refers to Sununu’s use of a military jet for personal business while he was Bush I’s Chief of Staff.

+In the 1996 episode of Space Ghost Coast to Coast.
+"Glen Campbell," Matt Groening mentions he makes it a point to watch shows that having rhyming titles, and after several real show titles, he mentions "Yoo-Hoo, It's John Sununu."

 Political endorsements

-After the first presidential debate, on September 26, 2016, Sununu endorsed Donald Trump for President of the United States.
+After the first presidential debate of 2016, Sununu endorsed Donald Trump for President of the United States.

+In early January 2024, Sununu endorsed Nikki Haley for the 2024 Republican presidential nomination.